• Skip to main content

 Oh, you're going to love this!

-• Chunky - packed with slices of mushroom and celery to give it a lovely texture.
-You won't need a blender or food processor to make this.
-Once it's cooked, serve it right away and enjoy with buttered toast.
+• Chunky – packed with slices of mushroom and celery to give it a lovely texture.
+You won’t need a blender or food processor to make this.
+Once it’s cooked, serve it right away and enjoy it with buttered toast.
 Oh so yum!

-• Creamy, silky and rich - basically, everything you need on cold, rainy or wintery days.
+• Creamy, silky, and rich – basically, everything you need on cold, rainy, or wintery days.

 • Filling but not heavy on the stomach - a bowl of this soup will fill you just enough but I can't promise you won't go for seconds 🙂

-• Full-flavored - this soup is packed with flavors made with easy to find ingredients that you probably already have in your pantry.
+• Full-flavored – this soup is packed with flavors made with easy-to-find ingredients that you probably already have in your pantry.

 how to make chunky mushroom celery soup